 Download a Birth Certificate Correction Application.

 Acknowledgment of Parentage

-After a baby is born, an Acknowledgment of Paternity (AOP) form is given to unmarried birth mothers at the hospital if they want to add the father's name to the newborn's birth certificate.
-If the form is completed in the hospital at the time of birth, the father's name will appear on the baby's birth certificate.
+After a baby is born, an Acknowledgment of Parentage (AOP) form is given to the birth parent at the hospital if they want to add the other parent's name to the newborn's birth certificate.
+If the form is completed in the hospital at the time of birth, the other parent's name will appear on the baby's birth certificate.

-If you aren't married to the father of your baby and you didn't complete the form at the hospital, you can still add the father's name to the certificate up until the child's 21st birthday by submitting the AOP form by mail to the Vital Records Office.
+If you didn't complete the form at the hospital, you can still add the other parent's name to the certificate up until the child's 21st birthday by submitting the AOP form by mail to the Vital Records Office.

 How to File

 You will receive a copy of the AOP within two weeks.

 There is no fee for this service.